Brown Sugar Pop Tart Cookies

 • 1 egg, plus 1 egg yolk

-• 1 tsp butter vanilla emulsion (Vanilla extract will work fine, but the Lorann butter vanilla emulsion adds such a delicious buttery flavor!)
+• 1 teaspoon butter vanilla emulsion (Vanilla extract will work fine, but the Lorann butter vanilla emulsion adds such a delicious buttery flavor!)

 • 1 tsp baking soda